-Alain Beullier joined EDF-GDF in 1984, holding various positions in the Customer Service and Sales Advisory departments in several EDF- GDF service centers in the Paris region.
+Alain Beullier joined EDF-GDF in 1984, holding various positions in the Customer Service and Sales Advisory departments in several EDF-

+GDF service centers in the Paris region.
 He is currently an employee of Elengy, responsible for monitoring environmental regulations.
 Alain Beullier was named Director representing the "Other Employees" category by employee vote on December 18, 2008.

-Directorships and offices held at the Company Directorships and offices held in any company in 2012 Other directorships and offices held in the past five years Director None Employee Representative Sponsored by the Chemical Energy Federation - Trade Union Representative CFDT trade union Member of CHSCT (labor committee Member of the Ethics, Environment and on workplace health, safety and working Sustainable Development Committee conditions) Trade Union Officer
+Directorships and offices Directorships and offices held Other directorships and offices held at the Company in any company in 2012 held in the past five years Director Sponsored by the Chemical Energy Federation - CFDT trade union Member of the Ethics, Environment and Sustainable Development Committee None Employee Representative Trade Union Representative Member of CHSCT (labor committee on workplace health, safety and working conditions) Trade Union Officer